The Olde Windmill Inn in Great Cressingham, a traditional village inn near the Peddars Way in Norfolk.

 • The Gin Trap Inn

-A village inn close to where the Peddars Way meets the Norfolk Coast Path, offering a natural place to stay before or after reaching the coast.
+A village inn close to where the Peddars Way meets the coast, making it a practical stop before or after finishing.

-At the northern end, Holme-next-the-Sea marks the meeting point of inland and coastal routes, with additional accommodation options nearby.
+At the northern end, Holme-next-the-Sea marks the meeting point of inland and coastal routes, with further places to stay nearby.

 Planning Your Stay

-Accommodation along the Peddars Way is best planned in advance, particularly during spring and summer when demand increases.
+Accommodation along the Peddars Way is limited, so it’s worth planning ahead, particularly in spring and summer.

 When planning your route, consider: